Mining, Minerals and Sustainable Development (MMSD)

 Between 2000 and 2002, the Mining, Minerals and Sustainable Development (MMSD) project carried out research, analysis and consultation.
 This introduction describes what the project set out to do and the process that evolved to accomplish those goals.

-This page collates all the material previously available from www.iied.org/mmsd.
+This page collates all the material previously available from the former website www.iied.org/mmsd.
 All project documents, including the MMSD Working paper Series, final reports, regional reports, project bulletins and workshop notes are available for free download.

 In response, a number of companies, either independently or with other actors, are establishing 'voluntary standards' that often go beyond any law.
 But even so, some observers remain suspect that many businesses are merely engaging in public relations exercises and doubt their sincerity.